aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-ole-objects/_index.md

 ﻿---
-title: Working with Ole Objects – Aspose.Words for С++
+title: Working with Ole Objects in C++
 articleTitle: Working with Ole Objects
 linktitle: Working with Ole Objects
 description: "Create and modify OLE embedding in your document using Aspose.Words for C++."